 - i.
 Holding more than 50% of the stock of any corporation; or - ii.
 Having the power to appoint more than 50% of the members of the board of directors of a non-stock corporation (such as a non-profit corporation); or - iii.
 Where more than 50% of the members of the board of directors of any corporation also serve as directors, officers, or employees of the PHA; or - iv.
 Holding more than 50% of all managing member interests in an LLC; or - v.
 Holding more than 50% of all general partner interests in a partnership; or - vi.
-Having equivalent levels of control (more than 50%) in other ownership structures.
+Having equivalent levels of control (more than 50%) in other ownership structures i.
+The PHA holds a fee interest as ground lessor of the property (land) but not in the building itself